Python-PyQt/PyQt6-Docs/descriptions/QtCore/QUrl-resolved-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qurl.py
     :lines: 88-91

-Calling  with ".." returns a :sip:ref:`~PyQt6.QtCore.QUrl` whose directory is one level higher than the original.
-Similarly, calling  with "../.." removes two levels from the path.
+Calling resolved() with ".." returns a :sip:ref:`~PyQt6.QtCore.QUrl` whose directory is one level higher than the original.
+Similarly, calling resolved() with "../.." removes two levels from the path.
 If *relative* is "/", the path becomes "/".

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QUrl.isRelative`.